Marina Anna Eich: Life and career

 Eich was born in Garmisch-Partenkirchen, West Germany.
 After school she studied Spanish, English, and French in Ecuador, Canada, and France respectively, as well as dance and acting at the Dance Academy at the Opera Leipzig and at the University of Music and Performing Arts in Frankfurt.

 Since 1994, Eich has participated as an actor and dancer in several film and cinema productions, including as Eva Braun in a documentary-feature for the Japanese television.

-From 2000 to 2022 Eich worked for wtp international as an actor and producer, and is responsible for distribution, acquisition, public relations, and international sales.
-She co-produced the psychodrama The Truth of the Lie (2011), the erotic drama Angels with Dirty Wings (2009), the dramedy Loneliness Never Walks Alone (2007), the erotic-drama 24/7: The Passion of Life (2005), the comedy Pentamagica (2002/2003), and the short Are Girls Werewolves...?.
+From 2000 to 2022 Eich worked for WTP International as an actor and producer, and is responsible for distribution, acquisition, public relations, and international sales.
+She co-produced the psychodrama The Truth of Lie (2011), the erotic drama Angels With Dirty Wings (2009), the dramedy Loneliness Never Walks Alone (2007), the erotic-drama 24/7: The Passion of Life (2005), the comedy Pentamagica (2002/2003), and the short Are Girls Werewolves...?.

 Since 2008 Eich has also managed a DVD label which focuses on arthouse feature films and documentaries.
 From 2009/2010 she was press officer for the Fünf Seen Filmfestival (Five Lakes Film Festival) which takes place every July in Starnberg, Germany.